MisterPea/s3-ui/README.md

 <hr />

 Longer-term development
+* [ ] Change Drag/Drop to use a specific drag-overlay-area, rather than a per list-item area
 * [ ] Right click to delete/shift-click multiple files (via append current right-click menu)
 * [ ] Send Email
 * [ ] Generate a download url